 The Seton Hall University Master of Science in Occupational Therapy curriculum integrates the concepts from the International Classification of Functioning, Disability and Health (ICF; WHO, 2001) and the three primary roles of the occupational therapist: practitioner, manager and contributor.
 Throughout the curriculum, the emphasis begins with the practitioner role, followed by the contributor and manager roles.
+The curriculum is offered through a combination of learning formats taught online and through traditional classroom, lab and simulation experiences.

 Building Foundational Knowledge